CodingTrain/website-archive/_learning/noise/index.md

   - /perlin-noise
 ---

-A collection of videos about noise algorithms in p5.js (JavaScript) and Processing (Java).
+This series is about the topic of noise algorithms in p5.js (JavaScript) and Processing (Java).
+In particular we'll take a look at the Perlin Noise.
+We'll start with an introduction and explanation of Perlin Noise and dive deeper from there.